 Completing a Risk Assessment: Step by Step

 Uniform numerical scale – LogicManager’s scoring is based on a scale from 1 to 10, with 10 having the most unfavorable consequences to the organization, and is split into 5 buckets to provide a high and low of each bucket.
-(1-2, 3-4, 5-6, etc).
-Using a 10 scale makes the math easy and having only 5 buckets gives folks doing assessments flexibility to select the high or low of the 5 buckets.
+(1-2, 3-4, 5-6, etc.).
+Using a 10 scale makes the math easy, and having only 5 buckets gives folks doing assessments flexibility to select the high or low of the 5 buckets.

-Objective evaluation criteria – Often, one person’s 9 is another person’s 7.
+Objective evaluation criteria – Oftentimes, one person’s 9 is another person’s 7.
 LogicManager’s risk analysis template provides a clear definition on what each of the 5 buckets are in unambiguous terms.
 There are multiple ways of expressing severity, both qualitatively and quantitatively, such as financial, legal, strategic, etc. Any qualitative criterion can be given a score to become quantitative and comparable across the enterprise.
 All standards can be compared, including laws, regulations and corporate policies and procedures, with current practices.

 Calibrated assessment criteria – A variety of risk assessment criteria is used within LogicManager and all are on a 1-10 scale and calibrated, meaning that the description of a 7, even if described differently in different assessment criteria has the same meaning of severity.
 This allows the aggregation of risk assessments to provide a holistic view of risk.

 Universal business elements – Risk assessments in LogicManager are broken down into basic elements like business processes and resources, which are standardized across business silos, or business units.
 By resources, we mean people and vendors and the physical assets, risk assessment software applications, services and data repositories used in the organization.
-Assessing vendor characteristics separately from the products and services they sell will produce risk assessments that make it easy to identify and maintain objectivity as changes occur like mergers and acquisitions or new product introductions, etc. By breaking down complex interconnected information into resources as basic building blocks, LogicManager’s Risk Taxonomy Framework provides a structure for information and ownership.
-This enables everyone to understand, contribute, and accept responsibility for change management.
+Assessing vendor characteristics separately from the products and services they sell will produce risk assessments that make it easy to identify and maintain objectivity as changes occur, like mergers and acquisitions or new product introductions.
+By breaking down complex interconnected information into resources as basic building blocks, LogicManager’s Risk Taxonomy Framework provides a structure for information and ownership.
+This enables everyone to understand, contribute and accept responsibility for change management.

 Link risk assessment templates – LogicManager’s Taxonomy technology links elements together, meaning by a simple drag-and-drop, you can connect vendors to the products and services they provide to the business processes that rely upon them.
-Link each financial element to the business processes that contribute to them.
-Link all of the internally developed applications and data repositories to the business processes that rely upon them to perform their responsibilities.
+Link each financial element to the business processes that contribute to them, and link all of the internally developed applications and data repositories to the business processes that rely upon them to perform their responsibilities.
 Linking these elements together provides a holistic picture.
 For example, a vendor can have multiple products and services of different quality and risk.
-Assessing the products and services individually and linking those risk assessments to the vendor profile provides a much clearer picture on the combination of products services and vendors used by a processes owner.
+Assessing the products and services individually and linking those risk assessments to the vendor profile provides a much clearer picture on the combination of products services and vendors used by a process owner.

-Holistic, accurate ERM reports – You can analyze, report, and make decisions taking into consideration every relationship related to the resource.
+Holistic, accurate ERM reports – You can analyze, report and make decisions taking into consideration every relationship related to the resource.
 LogicManager’s business risk assessment template enables organizations to get an Overall Risk Score for each resource, which pulls subject matter expertise across the organization to come up with one aggregated number for that resource.
-All the complexity related to a resource, like a vendor, is simplified, but supported by a detailed trail of the objective risk assessments for all other things related to the resource, such as the business process, financial elements, physical assets, applications, data, and people.
+All the complexity related to a resource, like a vendor, is simplified, but supported by a detailed trail of the objective risk assessments for all other things related to the resource, such as the business process, financial elements, physical assets, applications, data and people.